 There are multiple useful strategies that can help to lose weight.
 If you want to lose weight, you must follow some essential lifestyle changes.
 However, most of these strategies involve some level of discomfort like extensive exercise, abstaining from favorite foods; however, the hot tub is an easy and discomfort-free weight loss strategy.
 Generally, people ask “do saunas make you lose weight?” and the simple answer is YES, they do!

-Glenn says that sauna or hot tub can aid with weight loss as it will relax your muscles and increase respiration.
+Glenn says that an infrared sauna or hot tub can aid with weight loss as it will relax your muscles and increase respiration.
 The more restful sleep, the easier it will be to reach your ideal weight.
 This works so well when you take a long soak after running or exercise; this makes it easy to achieve your weight loss goal.

-Ilanit Weigenfeld-Lahav and three other researchers have pointed out physical and psychological impacts of physical therapy including hot tub’s ability to reduce your appetite by soaking in the hot tub for 20 minutes before a meal.
+Ilanit Weigenfeld-Lahav and three other researchers have pointed out the physical and psychological impacts of physical therapy including the hot tub’s ability to reduce your appetite by soaking in the hot tub for 20 minutes before a meal.
 You will find yourself less hungry and your body starts heating up, resulting in lesser food consumption.
 You will be inclined to drink more water which keeps your stomach full.
-Charushila Biswas further adds that there are a couple of exercises which further help you to reduce weight:
+Charushila Biswas further adds that there are a couple of exercises that further help you to reduce weight:

 - Front shoulder stretch:

-You can stretch your shoulders with your both hands.
+You can stretch your shoulders with both hands.
 Just dip your hips low while holding on with your hands.

 - Work your core: